ChuDucAnh242002/Flight_Weather_Intergration/README.md

 - Open the project in Netbeans and select the "Run" button to start the application.

 Notice: This method has been proved to work on both MacOS and Windows operating systems.

+#  Design Documentation

+The detailed documentation about the design of the software can be found in the ‘Release’ folder of the group’s root directory with the name of "Design Documentation" in PDF format.

 # Java Version